bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query4.md

            (SELECT "producttype".nr
             FROM producttype
-            WHERE "producttype"."nr" = '16'
+            WHERE "producttype"."nr" = '15'
               AND "producttypeproduct".productType = "producttype".nr) AS anon_12
          FROM producttypeproduct) AS anon_11
       WHERE anon_11.p = anon_10.p) AS anon_8,

-     (SELECT anon_13.price AS price,
-             anon_13.offer AS offer,
+     (SELECT anon_13.offer AS offer,
+             anon_13.product AS product,
-             anon_14.product AS product
+             anon_14.price AS price
       FROM
+        (SELECT offer.nr AS offer,

+           (SELECT "product".nr
+            FROM product
+            WHERE "offer".product = "product".nr) AS product
+         FROM offer) AS anon_13,

         (SELECT offer.price AS price,
                 offer.nr AS offer
-         FROM offer) AS anon_13,
+         FROM offer) AS anon_14,

         (SELECT producttypeproduct.product AS product,

            (SELECT "producttype".nr
             FROM producttype
-            WHERE "producttype"."nr" = '16'
+            WHERE "producttype"."nr" = '15'
-              AND "producttypeproduct".productType = "producttype".nr) AS anon_15
+              AND "producttypeproduct".productType = "producttype".nr) AS anon_16
-         FROM producttypeproduct) AS anon_14,
+         FROM producttypeproduct) AS anon_15

-        (SELECT
-           (SELECT "product".nr
-            FROM product
-            WHERE "offer".product = "product".nr) AS product,
-                offer.nr AS offer
-         FROM offer) AS anon_16
-      WHERE anon_13.offer = anon_16.offer
+      WHERE anon_13.offer = anon_14.offer
-        AND anon_14.product = anon_16.product) AS anon_9
+        AND anon_15.product = anon_13.product) AS anon_9
    WHERE NOT (EXISTS
                 (SELECT anon_17.product,
                         anon_17.feature